MyLittleSuite/dart_mapper/README.md

 ## Roadmap

-- [ ] Add support for aliases in mapping methods.
 - [ ] Add support for multi source parameter in mapping methods.
 - [ ] Add support for default closure in @Mapping annotation.
 - [ ] Add support for expression closure in @Mapping annotation.